Imprisoned journalist Ilıcak faces “espionage” charges in new case; implementation of top court’s Mehmet Altan judgment rejected again

 Nurcan Baysal released on judicial control terms

-T24 columnist Nurcan Baysal, who was taken into custody on January 22 at her home in Diyarbakır, was released on judicial control terms on January 24.
+T24 columnist Nurcan Baysal, who was taken into custody on January 22, 2018, at her home in Diyarbakır, was released under judicial control measures on January 24, 2018.

-Baysal was detained on grounds of her social media comments concerning the Turkish military’s operation on Afrin.
+Baysal was detained on the grounds of her social media posts concerning the Turkish military’s operation on Syria’s Afrin.
 Baysal, one of the founders of the Diyarbakır Political and Social Research Institute (DISA), writes on the subjects of the Kurdish issue, development and poverty in various news outlets and periodicals.

 Following her interrogation at the police department, Baysal was brought to the courthouse.
 The prosecutor referred Baysal to a Criminal Judicature of Peace with allegations of “spreading propaganda for a terrorist organization.”
-The judgeship released Baysal on January 24 on judicial control terms.
+The judgeship released Baysal on January 24.